weekplan/www/_pages/academy/vision/core-values/index.md

 Although there’s no limit to how many values you can pick, remember to keep your list short — not more than five or six values.

 More importantly, core values aren’t something that you just pick because you want them.
-Values are something that you discover through reflection and introspection .
+Values are something that you discover through reflection and introspection.

+{% include youtube.html id="Lr48dLAqRA8" %}

 # CORE VALUES EXAMPLES